After losing 2-year-old son to cancer, father creates device that monitors vital signs of children with the disease - Revista Crescer

 When a dream becomes reality

-During his son’s treatment, Joel says that one of the main challenges for parents is keeping an eye on the Vital signs of children.
+Joel says that one of the main challenges for parents is keeping an eye on Vital signs of children.
 “We have to measure their temperature every two hours, because fever is the first sign that they have inflammation”, explains the father.
 According to him, this work can often be stressful for families.

 With that in mind, the engineer thought of an idea that could make parents’ lives easier.
 Inspired by a dream he had, he decided to create a technology in order to measure the vital signs of patients.
 At first, the device, which can be used in children of all age groups, informs the temperature of the little ones and their location, however, the idea is that it can also measure the patients’ oxygenation and heartbeat.